 Cheddar-making centred around the Somerset village of Cheddar, not only due to the region’s many limestone caves that provided the cool stable temperature required to mature cheese, but also due to the lush pasture that is found where the Mendip Hills meet the Somerset Levels.

-The village of Cheddar was at the time the largest market town in the area, and cheese would come from the farms of the surrounding countryside to be matured in the caves around the village, before it was sold.
+The village of Cheddar was at the time the largest market town in the area, and cheese was delivered from the farms of the surrounding countryside to be matured in the caves around the village, before it was sold.

 The communal gathering of milk to produce larger, more matured cheeses during the 17th century was important in distinguishing Cheddar cheese from other varieties.